awslabs/aws-amplify-identity-broker/Documentation/UserDocumentation.md

 ## Migration instructions

 __DISCLAIMER__:
-Migrating credentials from an existing system to Cognito comes with the risk that these credentials have been exposed in the past.
+Migrating credentials from an existing system to Amazon Cognito comes with the risk that these credentials have been exposed in the past.
 For better security it is recommended to force the users to recreate passwords.
 The documentation below shows how to migrate users and credentials for learning puspose only.

 In this project we provide an example of a Lambda function that migrate users one at a time.
-For our demo we migrate the users from a _legacy_ Cognito user pool to the broker user pool.
-If your pool of user is not Cognito you'll have to adapt the source code to match with your system APIs.
+For our demo we migrate the users from a _legacy_ Amazon Cognito user pool to the broker user pool.
+If your pool of user is not Amazon Cognito you'll have to adapt the source code to match with your system APIs.

 [Lambda User Migration Code](https://github.com/awslabs/aws-amplify-identity-broker/blob/master/amplify/backend/function/amplifyIdentityBrokerMigration/src/index.js)